-STAT 105: Introduction to Statistics is intended for social, environmental science and business students and others who would benefit from a one-term statistics course.
+Intended for social, environmental science and business students and others who would benefit from a one-term statistics course.
 General themes include descriptive statistics, probability, probability and sample distributions, confidence intervals and hypothesis testing.

-Pre-requisites: Foundations of Math 12 or Pre-calculus 11 or equivalent, with a grade of "C+" or better, or written permission of the Instructor and School Chair.
+Prerequisites: Foundations of Math 12 or Pre-calculus 11 or equivalent, with a grade of "C+" or higher.